 UVA is committed to educating the nation’s best and brightest students—regardless of their ability to pay and is one of only two public universities meeting 100% of demonstrated financial need for all students.
 Our mission is to make a UVA education more accessible to all.

-- If you have the grades, we can help you pursue your dreams at UVA.
+- If a student has the grades, we can help them pursue their dreams at UVA.
 Students are offered admission based on intellectual ability, academic achievement and personal qualities, regardless of their financial situation or ability to pay

 - We meet 100% of financial need.
 UVA will meet the demonstrated financial need for all students, both in- and out-of-state, through a combination of scholarships, grants, work-study and low-interest loans